-Early Voting at CCPLThe Calumet City Public Library is an Early Voting site with the following hours:
+Early Voting at CCPLThe Calumet City Public Library is an Early Voting site from Monday, March 22nd through Monday, April 5th:

 A full listing of Early Voting locations and hours can be found here.

 Voter RegistrationTo check your voter registration status, visit the Cook County Clerk's office Your Voter Information Tool.
 If your registration is not current you have the following options: